 How To Group Layers In Photoshop

-Now that you’ve selected the layers you want, it’s time to create a group!
-There are two simple options to do this; the first being a keyboard shortcut and the second being from clicking an icon.
+From here, there are two simple options to create your group.
+The first being a keyboard shortcut and the second being from clicking the group layer icon.

 – Keyboard Shortcut For Creating Groups

 With your layers selected, pressing Command + G (Mac) or Control + G (PC) to create a group.
 All of the selected layers will be merged into a group folder.

 Once again, select all the layers you want to add to your group.
 With the layers highlighted, click the folder icon at the bottom of the Layers panel.